PiroHiroPiro/docker_template_python/README.md

-# Python + Pipenv + CircleCI Docker template
+# Python docker template

-This is a Docker template that provides an environment with Python, Pipenv and CircleCI.
+This is a template that provides an python environment.

 ## Requirement